DigestYourFinances

 Authorized signature

-How to write a check, line by line
+How to write a check, step by step

 Checks feel old-fashioned until you need one — for rent, a contractor, a deposit, a gift.
-Six lines, and only one of them trips people up.
+There are six things to fill in, and only one of them tends to trip people up.

-2. Pay to the order of — the exact name of the person or business.
-No nicknames.
+2. Pay to the order of — the exact legal name of the person or business you’re paying.
+Skip nicknames and abbreviations.

-4. The amount in words — the long line.
-Write the dollars in words, then the cents as a fraction over 100, like One thousand two hundred fifty and 00/100.
-This is the “legal amount,” and it wins if the two disagree — so it has to match.
-We write it for you above.
+4. Amount in words — the long line beneath the payee.
+Spell out the dollars, then write the cents as a fraction over 100, like One thousand two hundred fifty and 00/100.
+This is the “legal amount,” and a bank honors it if it disagrees with the number box — so the two need to match.
+The tool above writes this line for you as you type.

-5. Memo — optional, but useful: an invoice number, “August rent,” your account number with a biller.
+5. Memo — optional but useful: an invoice number, “August rent,” or your account number with a biller, so both sides know what the payment covers.

-6. Signature — sign it, bottom right.
-An unsigned check is just paper.
+6. Signature — sign in the bottom-right corner.
+An unsigned check is just a piece of paper.

 Frequently asked questions